Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 The Arizona Judicial Branch Public Access to Court Information portal can also be used to see if someone has an arrest warrant issued against them in the state.
 This can be done via a name-based search for each county in Arizona.

 Several agencies in Arizona either conduct or require a background check for someone to work in the state.
-The table below outlines the agencies and which types of background checks are completed.
+The table below outlines the agencies and which types of background checks are completed:

 Agency That Performs or Requires Background Checks Screening Reasons